Cloud-NC-Engineering-Thailand/cloudnc-docker-lab/docker-compose/step1/compose1.md

 <summary>Hint</summary>

 All neccessary command in this lab
+1. `mkdir (folder name)` - Use to create a folder
-1. `touch (filename)` - Use to create a file
+2. `touch (filename)` - Use to create a file
-2. `nano (filename)` - Use to edit a file
+3. `nano (filename)` - Use to edit a file
-3. `docker-compose build` - Use to build Docker images for services defined in a docker-compose.yml
+4. `docker-compose build` - Use to build Docker images for services defined in a docker-compose.yml
-4. `docker-compose up` - Use to build all the services into container
+5. `docker-compose up` - Use to build all the services into container
-5. `docker-compose down` - Use to remove all the container in the services
+6. `docker-compose down` - Use to remove all the container in the services
-4. `docker image ls` - Use to call all the image that exist on machine
+7. `docker image ls` - Use to call all the image that exist on machine
-5. `docker container ps -a` - Use to list all exist container
+8. `docker container ps -a` - Use to list all exist container
-6. `docker image rm (image name)` - Use to delete a docker image with a specifig name
+9. `docker image rm (image name)` - Use to delete a docker image with a specifig name
-7. `docker container rm (container name)` - Use to delete a docker container with a specifig container
+10. `docker container rm (container name)` - Use to delete a docker container with a specifig container

 All neccessary Dockerfile syntax
 1. `FROM (docker image name):(tag)` -  Specifies the starting point image for your Docker image